werkkrew/ciq-hiit-tracker/README.md

 *This app is tested on a Garmin Vivoactive® HR*

+**v1.0.2 - 6/9/2017**

+* Removed an un-needed permission
+* Fixed a bug when closing/clearing sensors
+* Added some additional logging points for debugging

 **v1.0.1 - 6/5/2017**

 * Fixed a type casting issue on HR percentage